-First you want to heat the water so it is warm, that makes the experiment happen a bit faster.
-(Another interesting method is to try the experiment with cold water and note the differences.)
+STEP 2.
+Then you want to heat the water so it is warm.
+This makes the experiment happen a bit faster.
+(Alternatively, try the experiment with cold water and then warm water, and note the differences.)

-FUN FACT: Long ago, alchemists tried to turn substances into gold (unsuccessfully I might add) but they pioneered the idea of experimenting and testing for us!
-Let your kids be modern day alchemists with this testing solutions chemistry experiment!
+FUN FACT: Long ago alchemists tried to turn substances into gold (unsuccessfully I might add) but they pioneered the idea of experimenting and testing for us!
+Let your kids be modern-day alchemists with this simple chemistry experiment!

+STEP 5.
 Lastly, you want to give each jar a stir and then wait 60 seconds.
-I love having a kid friendly stop watch on hand for these activities.
+I love having a kid-friendly stopwatch on hand for these activities.

 Once the time is up, your kids can determine which materials dissolved in the water and which didn’t.
 Were they correct?
 Did they need to change their answers?

 What do your results show you?
-Can you pick out which are homogenous mixtures?
+Can you pick out which one are homogeneous mixtures?
 Read more about solutions below!

 It might just seem like you are making a bit of a mess, but you are actually experimenting with an important concept in chemistry called solutions.
 By mixing these solids (solutes) with a liquid (solvent), you may or may not have created solutions.

 What is a solution (or you might also hear it called a mixture)?
 A solution is when one substance (our solid) is dissolved in another substance (the water) with an even consistency.
 This is called a homogeneous mixture.
-We also do this when we experiment with CRYSTAL GROWING!
+We also do this when we experiment with growing crystals.

-You can mix in two or more substances but for our experiment we are just mixing one solute and the one solvent together.
-Generally the solute is smaller in quantity then the solvent.
+You can mix in two or more substances but for our experiment, we are just mixing one solute and the one solvent together.
+Generally, the solute is smaller in quantity than the solvent.
 What would happen if it were the other way around?